A research group at Helmholtz Zentrum München, Neuherberg, Germany.

 Ferroptosis in degenerative disease and cancer.

-Primer article on ferroptosis published in Cell
+Perspective article on ferroptosis in cancer published in Nature Reviews Cancer

 The relevance of selenium utilization by the ferroptosis regulator GPX4 unveiled